Although I have years of experience doing many jobs in entertainment, Vocal coaching is my main focus.

 Jason created and produced many production numbers at the Queen Mary Show Lounge in Los Angeles.
 Building costumes, props and wigs along with re-designing and building the new stage confirmed his love for this genre of entertainment.

-He is also currently a Producer and Judge for the Texas Star Talent Competition.
+While living in Texas, he was a Producer and Judge for the Texas Star Talent Competition.

 *** Lesson Details ***